RobertGonzales1/Homelab/README.md

 # The VMs I Use Contain:
 Cloud-Int with Ubuntu Server with Docker

-Windows Server 2022
+Windows Server 2022 (I Know its Mainstream Support is going EOL 10/2026, But I Already Rebuilt Everything from Server 2019 and didn't find out about the EOL until after I was done.)

-LXC Containers (Im trying to rebuild these one at a time into Cloud-Int with Ubuntu Server with Docker as I dident know the LXC containers all share a kernal with proxmox.)
+LXC Containers (I’m trying to rebuild these one at a time into Cloud-Int with Ubuntu Server with Docker as I didn’t know the LXC containers all share the same Kernel.)

-# Projects I use on are Below, Check them out and Support the Projects:
+# Projects I use on are Below, check them out and Support the Projects:
-[Projects Used in my Homelab](https://github.com/stars/RobertGonzales1/lists/used-in-my-homelab) (Github is not letting me make this link open in a new window.)
+[Projects Used in my Homelab](https://github.com/stars/RobertGonzales1/lists/used-in-my-homelab) (GitHub is not letting me make this link open in a new window.)

 # Milestones/Accomplishments:
 1. Started Documenting Homelab with Draw.IO (08/2022)
 2. Created VLANs (12/2022)
 3. Switched Subnets From 192.168.x.x To 10.x.x.x (12/2022)
 4. Started Using Cloudflare (03/2023)
-5. Get Crownsec Installed on Unifi Hardware (04/2023)
+5. Get Crowdsec Installed on Unifi Hardware (04/2023)
 6. Started Using Backblaze B2/S3 for NAS Data Backups (04/2023)
 7. Rebuilt Most Windows 10 VMs to Windows Server 2019 (05/2023)
 8. Moved Domain form Google Domains to Name Cheap (11/2023)
 9. Switched to New Hardware (Mini PCs From 1L Dell PCs) (08/2024)
-10. Switched all HyperV Hosts to Proxmox, Also Rebuilt all VMs (08/2024)
+10. Switched all Hyper-V Hosts to Proxmox, Also Rebuilt all VMs (08/2024)
 11. Started Using LXC Containers (04/2025)
-12. Started Using Github To Document Homelab (08/2025)
+12. Started Using GitHub To Document Homelab (08/2025)
 13. Started Rebuilding VMs Using Windows Server 2019 into VMs Using Windows Server 2022 (08/2025)
-14. Reconfigured Main Switch, Also Moved the VLANs on the Ports around so its more orgainized (09/2025)
+14. Reconfigured Main Switch, Also Moved the VLANs on the Ports around so it’s more organized (09/2025)
 15. Created First SSH Key for Cloud-init Image for New VMs (01/2026)
 16. Started Using Custom Made Cloud-init Image and Started to Rebuild LXC Containers into the Cloud-init Ubuntu Server VMs (01/2026)

 # My TO-DO List:
-1. Figure Out How to Confirgure Cloudflare/Nginx so my Nginx can Renew SSL Certs when I have the Proxying Turned on in the DNS for Cloudflare.
+1. Figure Out How to Configure Cloudflare/Nginx so my Nginx can Renew SSL Certs when I have the Proxying Turned on in the DNS for Cloudflare.
-2. Have a Wildcard Cert thru NGINX VS a Cert For Each Sub Domain.
+2. Have a Wildcard Cert through NGINX VS a Cert for Each Sub Domain.
-3. Set Up some Automation like updates (Still need to figure out if Im going ot ivest my time in Ansible, n8n, or another prduct).
+3. Set Up some Automation like updates (Still need to figure out if I’m going to invest my time in Ansible, n8n, or another product).
-4. Figure out a better storage solution thjen just 2 NASs (Maybe Tiered Storage Array?).
+4. Figure out a better storage solution than just 2 NASs (Maybe Tiered Storage Array?).
-5. An Secondary Site Backup strategy (I have Backblaze for offsite but that just has critical data, Need an Offsite solution for all Data).
+5. A Secondary Site Backup strategy (I have Backblaze for offsite but that just has critical data, Need an Offsite solution for all Data).
-6. Figure out how to Sync my Pi-Hole Instances or do some sort of load balancing (Kuberneties?).
+6. Figure out how to Sync my Pi-Hole Instances or do some sort of load balancing (Kubernetes?).
-7. Get Home Assistnt Setup (Will Need Seperate Hardware Sitting on my IOT Network).
+7. Get Home Assistant Setup (Will Need Separate Hardware Sitting on my IOT Network).
-8. Transfer Main Domain To New Provider.
+8. Transfer Main Domain to a New Provider.

 # 💻 Tech Stack:
 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white)